Trump clashes with conservative U.S. chief justice over judiciary

 “We do not have Obama judges or Trump judges, Bush judges or Clinton judges,” Roberts, a conservative who was appointed by Republican former President George W. Bush, said in a statement released by the Supreme Court in response to a news media inquiry.

 “What we have is an extraordinary group of dedicated judges doing their level best to do equal right to those appearing before them.
-That independent judiciary is something we should all be thankful for,” Roberts added, though his statement did not mention Trump by name.
+That independent judiciary is something we should all be thankful for,” Roberts added in the statement, which did not mention Trump by name.

 In a Twitter post, Trump wrote in response: “Sorry Chief Justice John Roberts, but you do indeed have ‘Obama judges,’ and they have a much different point of view than the people who are charged with the safety of our country.”